Compton, 2nd Marijuana Sales Case, Greg Contacts DA, No File

 The client’s mom immediately called Greg Hill & Associates.
 The police still held our client at that time.
 Greg Hill promptly called the Carson Sheriff’s and demanded to speak to the jailer, who politely listened to Greg, apparently aware of the circumstances of the client’s arrest.

 Greg explained how the search was illegal because there is no such thing as a “standard probation condition.”
 The jailer transferred the phone call over to the watch commander, who apparently had already given this issue some thought.
 Greg continued, explaining that the search must still be based on a reasonable suspicion.
-Greg cited to the Bravo
+Greg cited to the Bravo case above.

 The watch commander listened, but would not agree to release our client.

 The next morning, our client was released.
 However, when he was released, he was given a court date and signed a promise to appear on that date.

 Greg advised him to contact a bail bondsman, as it was quite possible that at the arraignment, the prosecutor would most likely ask the judge to set bail or even deny bail based on the alleged probation violation.